 The Lord spoke of two deaths:

 - The “first” death that we all experience when we die.
 “And as it is appointed for men to die once, but after this the judgment” (Hebrews 9:27).

-(2) The “second” death that the wicked will experience in hell fire at the end of time (Revelation 21:8).
-The difference is that there is no resurrection from the second death.
+- The “second” death is what the wicked will experience in hell fire at the end of time.
+“But the cowardly, unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars shall have their part in the lake which burns with fire and brimstone, which is the second death” (Revelation 21:8).
+The difference between the first and the second death is that there is no resurrection from the second death.
 It is eternal.

-When Adam and Eve sinned, they immediately would have died the second death except for the fact that Jesus stepped forward and offered to die the second death on Calvary on their behalf and for all humanity.
-His supreme sacrifice spared them ” Jesus… might taste death for everyone” (Hebrews 2:9).
-Jesus died the Second Death for every person.
+Adam and Eve were not created immortal; they needed to eat of the Tree of Life to live forever (Genesis 3:22).
+When Adam and Eve sinned, they immediately would have died the second eternal death except for the fact that Jesus stepped forward and offered to die the second death on Calvary on their behalf and for all humanity (John 3:16).
+Thus, His supreme sacrifice spared them.
+Jesus… tasted “death for everyone” (Hebrews 2:9).

 In His service,